Geraldine Ferraro: 1984 vice-presidential candidacy

 As the 1984 U.S. presidential election primary season neared its end and Walter Mondale became the likely Democratic nominee, the idea of picking a woman as his vice-presidential running mate gained considerable momentum.
 The National Organization for Women and the National Women's Political Caucus pushed the notion, as did several top Democratic figures such as Speaker Tip O'Neill.
 Women mentioned for the role included Ferraro and Mayor of San Francisco Dianne Feinstein, both of whom were on Mondale's five-person short list.

 Mondale selected Ferraro to be his vice-presidential candidate on July 12, 1984.
 She stated, "I am absolutely thrilled."
 The Mondale campaign hoped that her selection would change a campaign in which he was well behind; in addition to attracting women, they hoped she could attract ethnic Democrats in the Northeast U.S. who had abandoned their party for Reagan in 1980.
 Her personality, variously described as blunt, feisty, spirited, and somewhat saucy, was also viewed as an asset.
 In turn, Mondale accepted the risk that came with her inexperience.

 As Ferraro was the first woman to run on a major party national ticket in the United States, and the first Italian American, her July 19 nomination at the 1984 Democratic National Convention was one of the most emotional moments of that gathering, with female delegates appearing joyous and proud at the historic occasion.
 In her acceptance speech, Ferraro said, "The daughter of an immigrant from Italy has been chosen to run for vice president in the new land my father came to love."
 Convention attendees were in tears during the speech, not just for its significance for women but for all those who had immigrated to America.
-The speech was listed as number 56 in American Rhetoric's Top 100 Speeches of the 20th Century.

 Ferraro gained immediate, large-scale media attention.
 At first, journalists focused on her novelty as a woman and her poor family background, and their coverage was overwhelmingly favorable.
 Nevertheless, Ferraro faced many press questions about her foreign policy inexperience, and responded by discussing her attention to foreign and national security issues in Congress.
 She faced a threshold of proving competence that other high-level female political figures have had to face, especially those who might become commander-in-chief; the question "Are you tough enough?" was often directed to her.
 Ted Koppel questioned her closely about nuclear strategy and during Meet the Press she was asked, "Do you think that in any way the Soviets might be tempted to try to take advantage of you simply because you are a woman?"